fadiHB/MongoDB-guide/README.md

     `mongo`

-* When you do a repair and see this error " exception in initAndListen: NonExistentPath: Data directory /data/db not found " in this cases, you shoud do the following:
+* When you do a repair and see this error " exception in initAndListen: NonExistentPath: Data directory /data/db not found " in this case, you shoud do the following:
   1. Make a directory to store data:
   `mkdir -p data/db`
   2. Run a Mongo instance: